 Attribute Mapping from Blueprints

-The handoff from upstream parsers requires rigorous coordinate space alignment.
-Blueprint units (millimeters, inches, architectural units) must be converted to a consistent metric CRS before any spatial operations occur.
-Text entities extracted from CAD blocks or SVG <text> nodes carry baseline coordinates, rotation angles, and layer metadata that must be projected into the same frame as vectorized boundaries.
-Misalignment at this stage propagates directly into routing failures, making deterministic normalization non-negotiable.
+Blueprint units (millimeters, inches, architectural units) must be converted to a consistent metric reference before indexing, and text baselines must be projected into the same frame as the polygons.
+Misalignment here propagates straight into routing failures, so deterministic normalization is non-negotiable.

-Blueprint text rarely aligns with room centroids.
-Drafters place labels near doorways, along circulation paths, or in open zones.
-The first implementation step normalizes all coordinates, applies unit scaling, and filters out non-semantic annotations using positional heuristics and regex patterns.
+Blueprint text rarely aligns with room centroids, so the first step normalizes every coordinate, applies unit scaling, and filters non-semantic annotations using positional heuristics and regex patterns.
+Filtering early keeps sheet boilerplate out of the spatial index entirely.

 import re